Medically Reviewed by Linda Rogers, CRNP

 What is the sexual response cycle?

-Masters & Johnson, pioneering sex therapists, defined a classic sexual response cycle in the mid-1960s.
+Masters and Johnson, pioneering sex therapists, defined a classic sexual response cycle in the mid-1960s.
 The stages of this model are:

 Plateau: The above changes in the genitals continue, there is an increase in blood flow to the labia, the vagina grows longer, and glands in the labia produce secretions.
 There is an increase in muscle tension.